faf0/edi/README.md

-# EDI (Edgar's Delightful Interface)
+# Edi (Edgar's delightful interface)

-EDI (pronounced "Eddie") is a command-line chatbot interface that allows users to interact with various AI models through the Poe API.
+Edi (pronounced "Eddie") is a command-line chatbot interface that allows users to interact with various AI models through the Poe API.
-For your convenience, EDI prefers to go by "Edi" or "edi"!
 Edi supports maintaining conversation context across multiple messages.

 If Edi has a song, it will be this one: [Erste Allgemeine Verunsicherung (EAV) - Edi](https://www.youtube.com/watch?v=QN1Ek7pAoVc)